 AI Agents Quick Start

 This page shows the core patterns for creating and running AI trading agents inside a LumiBot strategy.
-Whether you want to backtest an AI trading agent with external MCP tools or build an agentic backtesting workflow, these examples get you started in minutes.
+Whether you want to backtest an AI trading agent with external tools or build an agentic backtesting workflow, these examples get you started in minutes.
 For background on why LumiBot is the only framework that puts the LLM inside the backtest loop, see AI Trading Agents and Agentic Backtesting.

 The pattern is simple: